uniba-swt/libbidib/test/physical/Readme.md

 functions are used to set their aspect.

-The `t_testsuite_point_result` struct records the feedback state returned by a point, and is updated by the `testsuite_logTestResult()` function.
+The `t_testsuite_point_result` struct records the feedback state returned by a point, and is updated by the `testsuite_recordTestResult()` function.
 The following is an example of the feedback that is logged for a point:

 ```